 According to GDPR, personal data is defined as any information relating to an identified or identifiable person, or data subject, who can be identified by a name, an ID number, location data, or physical, physiological, genetic, mental, economic, cultural, or social identity.

 The data controller is the organization that determines the purpose for processing personal data and what processing will be done.
 Processing, according to GDPR, includes the collection and storage of information.
 It is possible for an organization to be accountable as the data controller, but not otherwise involved with any actual processing of personal data.

 What is a Data Processor?

 A data processor is any organization or entity that processes personal data on behalf of a data controller.
 Processing is essentially anything done to the data, including storing, archiving, or reviewing.
 It is possible, and sometimes common, for an organization to be both a data controller and a processor.

-GDPR becomes effective May 25, 2018, so if you’ve not begun preparing, you should start now.
+GDPR became effective May 25, 2018, so if you’ve not begun preparing, you should start now.
 In a highly data-driven world, it’s our responsibility to help protect organizations from data and privacy breaches.
-For more information on how you can prepare for GDPR compliance, contact us today.
+For more information on how you can complete a GDPR assessment, contact us today.